- Biography

 - Media

-In the United States he has served since 2001 as Music Director of Michigan’s Traverse Symphony Orchestra, with whom he recently signed an agreement extending the relationship to 2032.
+In the United States he has served since 2001 as Music Director of Michigan’s Traverse City Philharmonic, with whom he recently signed an agreement extending the relationship to 2032.
 Under his direction, that orchestra has grown to be one of the finest in Michigan.
-Rhodes has also served for 12 seasons since 2009 as Principal Conductor of the musician-led cooperative, The Pro Arte Chamber Orchestra of Boston and was Music Director of the Springfield Symphony Orchestra in Massachusetts for 20 years from 2001-2021.
+Kevin Rhodes has also served, since 2009, as Principal Conductor of the musician-led cooperative, The Pro Arte Chamber Orchestra of Boston and was Music Director of the Springfield Symphony Orchestra in Massachusetts for 20 years from 2001-2021.
 With all of these orchestras, his performances are noted for their excitement, precision, color and life.
 Rhodes’ sense of musical theatricality and orchestral “story-telling” is frequently mentioned by reviewers and patrons alike as a unique element to his concert work.

 Kevin Rhodes began his career with positions on the conducting staff of the Balser Stadttheater in Basel, Switzerland, followed by serving as a First Kapellmeister at the Deutsche Oper am Rhein, in Düsseldorf and Duisburg, Germany.
 In these two houses Rhodes led approximately 40 productions of the standard operatic repertoire spanning Mozart’s Die Zauberflöte, Verdi’s Il Trovatoreand Rigoletto, Puccini’s Tosca, Wagner’s Tannhäuser and Richard Strauss’ Die Frau ohne Schatten and Salome.